• Skip to main content

 Or it will call for you to create a leaven.

-If a recipe wants you to make a leaven, what that means is you will take part of your starter, feed it the recommended amount of water and flour, and then you will use that in the final recipe.
+What is a leaven?
+This is what helps dough rise.
+Often recipes will have you take out a part of your starter, feed it the recommended amount of water and flour, and then you will use that in the final recipe.

 After a while you will start to get into a routine and rhythm with what works best for your baking schedule.